CBurhoe/awesome-cyber-security-university/README.md

 <!--lint disable double-link-->
 * [OpenVPN](<https://tryhackme.com/room/openvpn>) - Learn how to connect to a virtual private network using OpenVPN.<!--lint enable double-link-->
 * [Welcome](<https://tryhackme.com/jr/welcome>) - Learn how to use a TryHackMe room to start your upskilling in cyber security.
-* [Intro to Researching](<https://tryhackme.com/room/introtoresearch>) - A brief introduction to research skills for pentesting.
+* DONE [Intro to Researching](<https://tryhackme.com/room/introtoresearch>) - A brief introduction to research skills for pentesting.
 * [Linux Fundamentals 1](<https://tryhackme.com/room/linuxfundamentalspart1>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.
 * [Linux Fundamentals 2](<https://tryhackme.com/room/linuxfundamentalspart2>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.
 * [Linux Fundamentals 3](<https://tryhackme.com/room/linuxfundamentalspart3>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.